DidactHQ/didact-docs/docs/getting-started/quickstart/write-a-flow.md

 ### ConfigureAsync

 First, you need to implement `ConfigureAsync`.
 This method takes an `IFlowConfigurationContext` object that exposes:
-- Various Didact metadata such as deployment metadata.
+- Various Didact metadata context objects.
-- An `IFlowConfigurator` object used to configure the Flow's metadata.
+- An `IFlowConfigurator`.

 #### Context

-The top-level `IFlowConfiguratorContext` object exposes several other context objects that contain various metadata about Didact and the deployment that your flow is coming from (more on that later in the Quickstart).
-This metadata is read-only and is completely optional to use - it's just there for your convenience if you need it.
+The top-level `IFlowConfiguratorContext` object exposes several other context objects that contain various metadata about Didact and the deployment that your flow is coming from (more on that later).
+This metadata context is **read-only** and is injected for your convenience if you need it.

 #### Configurator